|

 Whew!
 OK!
 I have raised German Shepherd, Malinois, Finnish Spitz puppies and they all seemed to have some "puppy fat" as youngsters that the vlcaks seem to lack.

-Luna's plush coat masks her thinness, but Pollux's coat is close and you see ribs, muscle, even the top of the pelvis.
-But he is HARD all over.
-SOLID and HEAVY.
-MUCH heavier than he looks.
 I agree - with large breeds, lighter is better.
 The GSD lines I breed on tend toward leanness until they are mature.
 The first litter I bred is about 18 months and I have to reassure their owners that no, it's OK they are thin.
 They will even "self-limit" when eating - consuming no more than 2 cups in volume at a time.
 It's actually something I LIKE in my dogs - less worry of bloat/gastric torsion!
 And their joints develop beautifully...
-They tend to have plusher coats, too, though, so they do not look scrawny... there's someone who posts on this list (I will have to find out who) that has a picture of their vlcak and the coat is exactly like Pollux's... |
+They tend to have plusher coats, too, though, so they do not look scrawny... there's someone who posts on this list (I will have to find out who) that has a picture of their vlcak and the coat is exactly like Pollux's...

-13-07-2010, 08:50 | #5 |
+Old 13-07-2010, 08:50 #5

 Senior Member